• Skip to main content

 What?
 Like you don’t have friends who will pole dance in a tent?
 Grow up.

-Roper on the River August 2 2026 Ottawa
+Roper on the River women's event Ottawa August 2026

-Three hours on the Ottawa River, a taco bar, a GenX DJ, prizes, and a boatload of women who know how to have a good time.
+Three hours on the Ottawa River.
+A taco bar, a GenX DJ, prizes, and about 300 women who showed up in caftans on purpose.
 My fourth Mrs. Roper event and the biggest yet.
 Come be a Helen with me.

 mrs-roper-style-inspiration-life-in-pleasantville.png